-Sometimes, shopping for a new car, whether you are buying or leasing, can be intimidating because of all the fancy financial terms used by dealerships to negotiate, lease, and sell vehicles.
+Sometimes, shopping for a new car, whether you are buying or leasing, can be intimidating because of all the fancy finance terms used by dealerships to negotiate, lease, and sell vehicles.
 It can seem like you need to learn an entirely new language in order to communicate effectively.
-Don't worry – here's a basic list of terminology that can help you to better understand to car-buying or leasing process.
+Don't worry--Mama's Used Cars can help – here's a basic list of terminology that can help you to better understand the car-buying or leasing process.

 Black Book - This is the value of a vehicle as determined by data collected from wholesale car auctions.
 It is similar to Blue Book.

 Blue Book Value - This is the value of a vehicle as determined by Kelley Blue Book.

 Credit - A financial way to look at your ability to repay a loan.
 It considers information such as your length of credit, type of credit, and debt-to-income ratio.

 Debt-to-Income Ratio – this term refers to the amount of debt you have compared to your income.
 Most lenders use this ratio to help determine what your annual monthly payments should be.
 Most lenders prefer to see a DTI ratio of 40 percent of less before financing.

 Delinquency – making late car loan payments or failing to pay.
 Delinquent payments can drastically affect your credit rating, making it doubly important to establish automatic payments and to pay bills on time.